Galactitol 2-dehydrogenase

-galactitol + NAD+ D-tagatose + NADH + H+

-Thus, the two substrates of this enzyme are galactitol and NAD+, whereas its 3 products are D-tagatose, NADH, and H+.
+The two substrates of this enzyme are galactitol and oxidised nicotinamide adenine dinucleotide (NAD+).
+Its products are D-tagatose, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is galactitol:NAD+ 2-oxidoreductase.
 This enzyme is also called dulcitol dehydrogenase.
 This enzyme participates in galactose metabolism.